WithSecureLabs/drozer/README.md

 drozer provides tools to help you use, share and understand public Android exploits.

 drozer is open source software, maintained by WithSecure, and can be downloaded from: [https://labs.withsecure.com/tools/drozer/](https://labs.withsecure.com/tools/drozer/)

+## NOTE

+This is an BETA release of a rewritten drozer version, this version is updated to support python3.

+Currently, the following known issues are present:

+- Building of custom agents functionality will crash the drozer client.
+This functionality is considered out of scope for the beta release of the revived drozer project.
+- It is not possible to run drozer on a Windows host; you must run drozer on either a virtual machine or Docker image

 ## Docker Container